-The Chief Constable, along with other Chief Constables and the Home Office, currently has 746 claims in respect of unlawful discrimination arising from transitional provisions in the Police Pension Regulations 2015.
-These claims against the Police pension scheme (the Aarons case) had previously been stayed behind the McCloud/Sargeant judgement, but have now been lifted and a case management hearing was held on 25 October 2019.
-The resulting Order of 28 October 2019 included an interim declaration that the claimants are entitled to be treated as if they had been given full transitional protection and had remained in their existing scheme after 1 April 2015.
-This interim declaration applies to claimants only.
-However, the Government made clear that non-claimants who are in the same position as claimants will be treated fairly to ensure they do not lose out.
-This was re-iterated in the Written Ministerial Statement on 25 March.
+The Chief Constable, along with other Chief Constables and the Home Office, currently has 739 claims in respect of unlawful discrimination arising from transitional provisions in the Police Pension Regulations 2015.
+The claims against the Police pension scheme (the Aarons case) had previously been stayed behind the McCloud/Sargeant judgement, but a case management was held in Oct 2019, with the resulting Order including an interim declaration that the claimants are entitled to be treated as if they had been given full transitional protection and had remained in their existing scheme after 1 April 2015.
+Whilst the interim declaration applied only to claimants, the Government made clear through a Written Ministerial Statement on 25 March 2020 that non-claimants would be treated in the same way.